 The SpineOMatic documentation is here:

-Confgure your SpineOMatic in the following way for Zebra printers (TLP2824 Plus).
+Configure your SpineOMatic in the following way for Zebra printers (TLP2824 Plus (ZPL)).

 The top ribbon will have some values: